 Green Hat worked with the Mimecast Sales and Marketing teams, including the global martech team, to define and develop their Target Account List.
 We also worked on a data strategy, built a content hub that delivered a hyper-personalised experience, designed the media approach for go-to-market and developed orchestration elements for both Sales and Marketing.

-Integration across both the technology stack and between Sales and Marketing has been the key driver for cybersecurity leader Mimecast as they roll out their Account-based Marketing (ABM) program in ANZ.
+Integration across both the technology stack and between Sales and Marketing has been the key driver for Mimecast as they roll out their Account-based Marketing (ABM) program in ANZ.
 Like most enterprises, they are not lacking in technology – it’s how they bring it all together that is the secret sauce behind a successful ABM program.

 The integration piece started with buy-in from stakeholders and was followed up with the ‘sell in’ to the various teams across data, martech, sales and marketing.
 The hard work was in further follow-ups and testing of the integration and newly developed sales and marketing processes.

 For Mimecast’s ABM program, the CRM is the single source of truth, with target accounts’ touch points across media, marketing and sales scored and reflected through an ‘account view’ dashboard that both Sales and Marketing huddle around on a regular basis.

 The Salesloft platform has been enabled to trigger sales sequences, which required liaising with the automation team to make sure that there aren’t overlapping nurture sequences going to market.
 A Sales Playbook with recommended communication ‘sequences’ across highly personalised email, phone, LinkedIn and direct mail was also developed and embedded within the Sales process.

 The ABM program is delivering double-digit uplift in sales-accepted opportunities, more engagement with the the buying party and higher value deals.